festeraeb/SonarSniffer/YOUR_DECISION_FRAMEWORK.md

 - ✅ Time to coordinate with DEEMI
 - ✅ Reduce burnout risk
 - ✅ Get real SAR feedback during development
-- ✅ Actually find the Rosa with integrated tools
+- ✅ Actually locate missing vessels with integrated tools

 **Cons:**
 - ⚠️ Have to coordinate with me (I'm responsive, but async)